kawaiiDango/pano-scrobbler/README.md

 #### For desktop and Android (except TV):
 - Scrobble to a CSV or JSONL file locally
-- Interactive notification- view song info, edit, love, cancel, or block songs directly from the notification
+- Interactive notification - view song info, edit, love, cancel, or block songs directly from the notification
 - Collage generator
 - Add or remove personal tags from the info screen